bcala06/pbj-table-fixer/README.md

 - Is the file name tied to your code?
 Will it need to change next quarter?

   - The only required part of the file names are: `Time Card by Labor Level`, `Payroll Based Journal`, `Rehab PBJ`, and `Master List`.
-  - The program will automatically use the provided `Quarter` in the filename without having to change the code.
+  - The program will automatically use the provided quarter (formatted as `YYYY QX`) in the filename without having to change the code.
   - To ensure that the output naming conventions are preserved, it is recommended to use the same naming format for subsequent quarters.

 - Are the Column positions dependent on your code?
 What happens if the column changes?